 Then after Vatican II it all blew up – pressures that were pent up for so long exploded with a bang.
-Lots of nonsense, lots of misunderstanding – but, and this is important, not because everything was wrong about the 1960s, not because Vatican II got hijacked by bad people, but because what they inherited from the 1950s (and the previous thousand years) was so inadequate that nobody knew what to do.
+Lots of nonsense, lots of misunderstanding – but, and this is important, not because everything was wrong about the 1960s, not because Vatican II got hijacked by bad people, but because what they inherited from the 1950s (and the previous thousand years) was so inadequate that nobody knew what to do with at.
 I’m sure God is merciful, and probably just looks down and smiles.
 There wasn’t a lot of the responsible middle doing (like Luther was able to do in the 16th century) some Latin chant, preservation of the best from the past, careful and gradual use of the best of vernacular music, promotion of quality new repertoire, etc. I’m just old enough to remember grade school CCD Masses where we played records of our favorite songs (“All You Need Is Love”) when we planned Mass.
 And within about 5 minutes of Vatican II vernacular took over everything, all the time – for understandable reasons.
 This marginalized Latin chant.

 My impression is that use of Latin chant in parishes has been increasing steadily for at least 20 years now.
 When I chant a Latin Agnus Dei to undergrads (studying the Order of Mass), over half will say they are familiar with that.